 fellowship with one another, and the blood of His Son Jesus Christ

 “If we say that we have no sin, we deceive ourselves, and the truth is

 not in us.
 If we confess our sins, He is faithful and righteous that He

 may forgive us the sins, and may cleanse us from all

 unrighteousness”.
 “If we say that we have not sinned, we make Him

 a liar, and His Word is not in us”.
 LITV

 In verse 8, the singular is used – “sin”.
-Because uses present sent that
+Because uses present tense that

 “we have”, this is not in relation to an unbeliever.
 John recognizes